Interview with Kin Lane: Insights About API Technologies

 Editor’s note: Today, we are proud to present you an interview with Kin Lane, tech gypsy, API Evangelist and just a great guy.
-His experience and expertise in API is tremendous.
-In this interview he shares with us some thoughts and insights about Application Programming Interface and its effect on e-Commerce in particular.
+His experience and expertise in API are tremendous.
+In this interview, he shares with us some thoughts and insights about Application Programming Interface and its effect on eCommerce in particular.

 KL: The biggest challenges along the way were access to technology, as I grew up in rural Oregon, and was pretty poor.
-I couldn’t afford computers, and didn’t have access to much knowledge, but things changed once the Internet came out.
-The second challenge was being able to manage myself, and be able to find a proper work life balance, and not work too hard and get burned out.
+I couldn’t afford computers and didn’t have access to much knowledge, but things changed once the Internet came out.
+The second challenge was being able to manage me, and be able to find a proper work-life balance, and not work too hard and get burned out.

 Internet technologies are developing with the lightening speed currently and it’s getting harder to turn around in tech without stumbling upon some reference to APIs.
 When did you start your researches in the world of API?
 What are the most interesting moments that took place on your way of discovering Application Programming Interface?

 KL: I started getting serious about the world of APIs in the spring and summer of 2010, while I was working at SAP, and I had a great amount of success employing web APIs over an SOA approach and knew it was something I wanted to do more of, and SAP was not the place to do this.
 I began researching the space, and I was hooked, four years later I’m still doing it.